SELECT FROM THE FOLLOWING CLIENTS

 - Sacramento Regional County Sanitation District

-Access Sacramento has obtained a three-year grant from the Confluence Regional Partnership Program, funded by the Sacramento Area Sewer District and Sacramento Regional County Sanitation District.
+Access Sacramento is in year three of a grant partnership from the Confluence Regional Partnership Program, funded by the Sacramento Area Sewer District and Sacramento Regional County Sanitation District.
 As part of this grant, students enrolled in high school media production classes in Sacramento County are invited to produce 30-second public service announcements (PSAs) on selected topics from the Sacramento Area Sewer District and Sacramento Regional County Sanitation District.

 Access Sacramento is proud to provide a Linked Learning opportunity for high school media production classes in Sacramento County to work with an industry partner.
 Students are given an opportunity to create a PSA for a local nonprofit or governmental agency.
 These organizations will then select as many of the PSAs as they like for cablecast on Access Sacramento.
 Selected PSAs will receive an Award of Excellence certificate from Access Sacramento.
 The clients will judge all of those selected and award cash prizes to the top six PSAs.